We use a range of shaft options across the paddle collection, from the lightest, most exotic TEXCARBON to the cheapest and heaviest FG (Fiberglass).

 REFLEX 100 – Made with 100% carbon to offer excellent flex characteristics and low weight.
 The high carbon content makes these shafts stiffer than the lower carbon content options and therefore most suited to heavier paddlers and racers.
 These shafts have a smooth finish.
 Available on Hydro 3-piece and Hydro REFLEX paddles.

 REFLEX 90 – Made with 90% carbon to offer excellent flex characteristics and light weight.
 These shafts have a medium flex rating and are ideal for most paddlers.
 These shafts have a smooth finish.
 Available on the Lava paddle.

-REFLEX 60 – Made with 60% carbon to offer a softer feel and increased strength thanks to the added fiberglass.
-These are best suited to lighter and smaller paddlers using shorter paddles, and are ideal for families and those looking for a lower-priced paddle.
-These shafts have a smooth finish.
+REFLEX 60 – Updated for 2020 and made with 60% unidirectional carbon.
+These shafts have a medium flex rating and are ideal for most paddlers.
+Durable, lightweight and Ideal for families and those looking for a lower-priced paddle.
+These shafts have a smooth matte finish.
 Available on the Ohana paddle.

 FG 100 – Made with 100% fiberglass to offer our softest feeling paddle.
 The fiberglass construction makes these exceptionally durable but this comes at the expense of increased weight and reduced responsiveness.
 We use these on our School paddle only which is ideal for families and newcomers to the sport.
 These shafts have a smooth matte painted finish.
 Available on the Grom and School paddles.